Buried Pipeline Modeling in PASS/START-PROF

 4.1 General Soil Support Description

-Each soil support consist of vertical, horizontal and longitudinal springs (fig. 5).
+Each soil support consists of vertical, horizontal, and longitudinal springs (Fig. 6).

-Stiffness K1 is a non-linear function dependent on expansion cushion deformation according to [3].
-Presence or absence of expansion cushions is set in buried element properties.
+Stiffness K1 is a non-linear function of expansion cushion deformation according to [3].
+Expansion cushion presence is set in buried element properties.

-Stiffness K2 is a non-linear function dependent on Polyurethane foam (PUR) layer deformation according to [3].
-To calculate PUR stiffness, insulation casing diameter must be specified in the buried element properties.
+Stiffness K2 is a non-linear function of polyurethane foam (PUR) layer deformation according to [3].
+Insulation casing diameter must be specified in buried element properties for PUR stiffness calculation.

-Fig. 6.
-Bilinear soil resistance vs displacement diagrams of K3, K4, K5
+Fig. 7.
+Bilinear soil resistance vs displacement diagrams for K3, K4, K5

 4.2 Soil Support Model for Horizontal, Vertical and Inclined Pipes

-Depth, water height and subsidence can change along the pipe length
+Depth, water height, and subsidence can vary along pipe length.

-User should specify the properties at the one end of the pipe ZH, HBH, ΔH and on the other end of the pipe ZK, HBK, ΔK (fig. 6).
+Users specify properties at pipe ends: ZH, HBH, ΔH and ZK, HBK, ΔK (Fig. 8).

-Fig. 6.
-Depth and water height based on element length
+Fig. 8.
+Depth and water height variation along element length

-For inclined and vertical pipes the bilinear properties of each soil spring (stiffness, water buoyancy, spring displacement etc.) are calculated using individual depth of the specific spring (fig. 7).
-Various depth Zi and water height HBi values determined by linear iteration of start and node nodes ZH and ZK are used (fig. 7) when calculating the stiffness K3, K4 and K5.
-Water buoyancy is also calculated based on water height HBi at each point.
-Subsidence (spring displacement) value for each spring Δi is calculated in a similar way, using linear iteration ΔH, ΔK.
+For inclined and vertical pipes, each soil spring's bilinear properties (stiffness, buoyancy, displacement, etc.) are calculated using individual spring depth (Fig. 9).
+Depth Zi and water height HBi values are linearly interpolated between start and end nodes ZH and ZK (Fig. 9) when calculating K3, K4 and K5 stiffness.
+Buoyancy is calculated based on local water height HBi.
+Subsidence (spring displacement) Δi is similarly calculated using linear interpolation between ΔH and ΔK.

-Stiffness of the springs K3, K4 and K5 are also depend on the pipe angle to the horizontal plane (from 0 to 90 degrees).
-For vertical pipe elements the vertical stiffness K4 behavior becomes the same as behavior of horizontal spring K3.
-Also, if the expansion cushions are present, the spring stiffness K1 is added to the vertical spring K4.
+Spring stiffness K3, K4 and K5 also depends on pipe inclination angle (0 to 90 degrees).
+For vertical pipes, vertical stiffness K4 behavior matches horizontal spring K3.
+With expansion cushions, spring stiffness K1 is added to vertical spring K4.

 5 Modeling of Soil Subsidence, Frost Heaving, Landslide, Seismic Fault Crossing

-To model the soil subsidence we should specify the -Z direction soil movement in the pipe buried properties.
+Model soil subsidence by specifying -Z direction soil movement in pipe buried properties.

-Fig. 10.
-Correlation of soil resistance to vertical displacement taking into account subsidence
+Fig. 11.
+Soil resistance to vertical displacement with subsidence

-To model the landslide, permanent ground deformation, vertical or horizontal seismic fault crossing etc. the soil displacement can be specified in all other directions (X, Y, Z) in the pipe buried properties.
+Model landslides, permanent ground deformation, vertical/horizontal seismic fault crossings by specifying soil displacement in all directions (X, Y, Z) in pipe buried properties.

 6 Longitudinal Soil Spring Properties

-START-PROF soil database contain all needed values for soil spring property calculation:
+PASS/START-PROF soil database contains all necessary values for soil spring property calculation.

-Soil resistance to vertical pipe displacement in the area of elastic-plastic deformation can be modeled as linear correlation, proposed by A.B.
+Soil resistance to longitudinal pipe displacement in elastic-plastic deformation regions is modeled as linear correlation proposed by A.B.
 Aynbinder [1].

 where

-F - maximum allowable soil resistance to displacement, N/sm2, It is longitudinal friction force F, see the method of calculation below
+F - maximum allowable soil resistance to displacement, N/cm² (longitudinal friction force, see calculation methods below)

-cx0 - generalized tangent soil resistance factor N/sm3,
+cx0 - generalized tangent soil resistance factor N/cm³,

-∆t - working displacement value corresponding to maximum soil resistance to displacement, cm.
+∆t - working displacement value corresponding to maximum soil resistance, cm.

-and has the dimensions of the soil bed factor.
-In the soil database this value is referred to as the resistance to longitudinal displacement factor.
-The factor shows the slant of the first section of the bilinear diagram, shown on fig. 11.b.
+and has soil bed factor dimensions.
+In the soil database, this value is the resistance to longitudinal displacement factor, representing the slope of the bilinear diagram's first section (Fig. 12.b).

-Values of cx0 adapted from experimental data for various soil types are provided in table below
+Experimentally derived cx0 values for various soil types are provided below.

 Generalized tangent soil resistance factor cx0 values, kgf/m³